dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 **LegacySchema**

-* Used for assigning NVRAM variables, used with LegacyEnable set to YES
+* Used for assigning NVRAM variables, used only if LegacyEnable property is set to YES.

 **WriteFlash**: YES